rzqllh/GeminiAnswerBot/README.md

     -   Displaying the "Pre-Submission Check" confirmation modal.
 -   `js/popup.js`: Manages the entire UI and state of the default popup window.
 It is built as a self-contained class (`PopupApp`) that handles rendering different views (loading, quiz, summary, error), managing user interactions, and orchestrating communication with the content and background scripts.
 -   `js/options.js`: Contains all the logic for the feature-rich options page, including saving settings, managing prompt profiles, and displaying interaction history.
+-   `js/utils.js`: A shared utility script, primarily for HTML escaping to prevent XSS.

 ### Core Concepts